-This is a list of plants native to the upper midwest that attract butterflies and pollinators, and will provide food for native caterpillars.
+This is a list of plants native to the upper midwest (specifically Minnesota and Wisconsin) that attract butterflies and pollinators, and will provide food for native caterpillars.
 They would be good plants to consider planting in a yard or garden in order to make it more attractive to pollinators and other native creatures.

 These are all common prairie plants, and should be available from any midwestern native plant nursery.
 The list is based on lists from the Xerces Society, Prairie Moon Nursery, and on my own experience.